pandasyr/ustimate/README.md

 # Zillow Hackathon: Ustimate

-The purpose of this app is to provide an XXX
+The purpose of this app is to provide an app for people to search for homes according to personalized estimate.

-This application was developed on February 5th, 2015 for the Hack Housing: Empowering Smarter Decisions – A Weekend Hackathon.
+This app is developed on Feb 7th for Zillow Hackathon.

 ![Isn't our app beautiful?!](screenshot.jpg)

-Our app is live at http://example.com/awesome-app-that-doesnt-exist.
-You can log in as the demo user "unicorns" with password "sartfarkles".
-You can also check out [this demo screencast](https://www.youtube.com/watch?v=dQw4w9WgXcQ) of our application on YouTube.

 ## Challenge and Approach

-Our submission is for [Challenge #3: Build an app that provides an example of an Awesome Hackathon submission](http://example.com/this-also-goes-nowhere).
+Our submission is for Zillow Hackathon.

 Our approach for satisfying this challenge was to: